ryanslikesocool/EaseKit/README.md

 # Unity-Easings
 ## About
 41 easing methods based on acron0's C# port of Robert Penner's Easing Functions with two flavors (Core, Interpolator).
-Both flavors are commonly called over time, such as in a coroutine (recommended) or in the Update loop.
+Both flavors are meant to be called over time, such as in a coroutine (recommended) or in the Update loop.

 ## Core
 The classic flavor of Unity Easings.
 It provides all easing methods, each with return types of `float` (recommended), `Vector2`, `Vector3`, and `Vector4`.